fretboardfreak/space/README.rst

 :ls [OBJECT]: list focus-able entitites like planets or squadrons

-    - aliases: list, show, sh
+    - aliases: list

-    - With no arguments, print details of focussed object.
+    - With no arguments print details of focussed object.
-      With object identifier argument, print details of identefied object.
+      With object identifier argument print details of identefied object.
       With "-a|--available", print a list of objects that could be focussed on using the "cd" commmand.

 :cd OBJECT: change focussed object

-    - aliases: focus
+    - With no arguments print a list of objets that can be chosen.
+      With object identifier argument change focus.
+Further commands will, operate on this new object.

 :user: access to the user's profile and statistics

+    - With no options show some stats about the user's account.
+      Option is available for changing the user's name.

 :build: direct construction activities

+    - With no options list buildings that are available for construction.
+      With a building type or abbreviation, try to build that building on the focussed planet.

 *Planned Future Commands:*